shaik1002/biggitlabbomb/doc/administration/packages/container_registry_metadata_database.md

 After that command exists successfully, the registry is now fully migrated to the database!

-#### Post Migration

-It may take approximately 48 hours post migration to see your registry storage decrease.
-This is a normal and expected part of online garbage collection, as this delay ensures that online garbage collection does not interfere with image pushes.
-Check out the [monitor online garbage collection](#online-garbage-collection-monitoring) section to see how to monitor the progress and health of the online garbage collector.

 ## Manage schema migrations

 Use the following commands to run the schema migrations for the Container registry metadata database.